Pokémon Horizons – Rising Hope

-Pokémon Horizons – Rising Hope, (Note: It is officially known as "Pokémon Horizons: Season 3—Rising Hope") known in Japan as and is the twenty-eighth season of the Pokémon anime series and the third season of Pokémon Horizons: The Series, known in Japan as Pocket Monsters (ポケットモンスター, Poketto Monsutā).
-Directed by Saori Den and produced by OLM, the season began airing in Japan on TV Tokyo from April 11, 2025, and will be distributed by Netflix in the United States, scheduled to release on January 6, 2026.
+Pokémon Horizons – Rising Hope, (Note: It is officially known as Pokémon Horizons: Season 3 – Rising Hope.) known in Japan as and is the twenty-eighth season of the Pokémon anime series and the third season of Pokémon Horizons: The Series, known in Japan as Pocket Monsters (ポケットモンスター, Poketto Monsutā).
+It is produced by OLM and directed by Daiki Tomiyasu (chief director) and Saori Den.
+The season aired in Japan on TV Tokyo from April 11, 2025, to May 1, 2026, and were distributed by Netflix in the United States on January 6, 2026.

 The season comprises three story arcs.
-The first arc, "Mega Voltage", which covers the first 22 episodes, follows protagonists Liko and Roy, alongside Dot, as they reform the Rising Volt Tacklers, while joined by Roy’s rival Ult, one year (Note: The timeskip is refers to around three years by IGN.) after the collapse of Laqua.
-From the 23rd to 25th episode is the second arc, "Episode: Mega Evolution", which explores the backstories of Roy and Ult.
-Starting from the 26th episode is the third arc, "Rising Again", which follows Liko, Roy, Dot, and Ult as they enroll at Blueberry Academy in the Unova region from Pokémon Scarlet and Violet.
+The first arc, "Mega Voltage", covering the first 22 episodes, follows protagonists Liko and Roy, alongside Dot, as they reform the Rising Volt Tacklers, while joined by Roy's rival Ult, one year (Note: The timeskip is referred to as around three years by IGN.) after the collapse of Laqua.
+The second arc, "Episode: Mega Evolution", covering the next three episodes, shows how Roy and Ult met in the Kalos region.
+The third arc, "Rising Again", covering the final 22 episodes, follows the Rising Volt Tacklers as they attempt to expose the Explorers, destroy the Laquium, and clear their name.